What is Maze ransomware?

 But as Maze closes, others take its place.
 According to a Sophos report in December 2020, Egregor emerged as Maze shut down and also uses data stolen from victims to extort money and uses the same ChaCha and RSA encryption algorithms to encrypt victims’ files.
 However, Egregor’s code derives from a ransomware family known as Sekhmet, which some believe to be virtually the same code as Maze.

 According to Bleeping Computer, many Maze affiliates have now switched over to distributing Egregor.

 What precautions can you take to prevent a ransomware attack?

-These emails should then be reported to IT teams within an organization or law enforcement.
-Users should also not sensitive information in pop-ups or non-organizational websites.
+These emails should then be reported to IT teams within an organisation or law enforcement.
+Users should also not sensitive information in pop-ups or non-organisational websites.

-Organizations should also keep OS and applications patched and up to date.
+Organisations should also keep OS and applications patched and up to date.
 Macros in Office applications should also be disabled.
-Organizations should also train all employees on cyber security best practices.
+Organisations should also train all employees on cyber security best practices.

 Four strategies for building a hybrid workplace that works

 All indications are that the future of work is hybrid, if it's not here alreadyFree webinar